What You Need to Start Making Pottery at Home – My Guide for New Potters

 It’s a significant investment but essential for serious pottery.
 When Choosing an Electric Kiln, it is good to know how it works and where you can place it.

-When you plan on buying your own kiln, this Buyers Guild for Home Kilns will go through 6 Kilns, from an 8×6 Kiln for smaller pieces and a small amount of pottery to a 9.9 square foot kiln if you plan on making larger pieces of pottery or produce a lot of pottery.
+When you plan on buying your own kiln, this Buyers Guild for Home Kilns will go through 6 Kilns, from an 8×6 Kiln for smaller pieces and a small amount of pottery to a 9.9 square foot kiln if you plan on making larger pieces of pottery or producing a lot of pottery.

 Kiln safety: Kilns need to be placed in a well-ventilated area.
 For more important ventilation information, read about how Pottery Kilns need to be Vented.